Iruora/Spring_Boot_Auth_JWT/README.md

-# Spring_Boot_Auth_JWT<br>
+# Spring_Boot_Auth_JWT
-    This project is an application to provide JWT authentication.<br>
+    This project is an application to provide JWT authentication.
-Please follow this steps :<br>
+Please follow this steps :
 1. add the app_role.sql to your database OR try to inser maually these roles : ADMIN, USER
 2. run the application
-3. register a new user via a POST http request to /users with the following request body :<br>
+3. register a new user via a POST http request to /users with the following request body :
  Example:
  ```json
          {